 The good news is that, with parents or close family willing to take on some of the risk of lending to a first-time buyer, lenders are prepared to put up more cash, and at a better interest rate, than they otherwise would.

 However, these mortgages come with risks for both the parent and the homebuyer, so it’s important to consider very carefully whether they are the right option for you.

 - We believe you should take independent advice before choosing a mortgage.
 Which? offers an independent mortgage advice service, Which?
 Mortgage Advisers, that looks at thousands of mortgages and can help you work out what's best for your situation.
 Call for a free initial consultation on 0808 252 7987.

 With a guarantor mortgage, a parent or close family member guarantees the mortgage debt.
 This means that if the buyer misses their mortgage repayments, the guarantor will have to cover them.

 Traditionally with these types of mortgage, mum and dad were responsible for repaying the whole mortgage loan if their child defaulted on their mortgage payments.
 But there are an increasing number of mortgages on the market where there is a limit on the amount the guarantor is responsible for.

 Aldermore is one example of a lender offering guarantor mortgages – and with this company, you can borrow up to 100% of a property's value.
 A parent or grandparent must then guarantee the amount of mortgage above 75% of the value of the home.

-Normally, the family member guaranteeing the mortgage offers their own property as collateral against the property, which means in the worst case scenario a guarantor could lose their home to cover the debt.
-But if no repayments are missed it won't cost the guarantor a thing.
+Normally, the family member guaranteeing the mortgage offers their own property as collateral against the property, which means that, in the worst case scenario, a guarantor could lose their home to cover the debt.
+But if no repayments are missed, it won't cost the guarantor a thing.

 Family offset mortgages